getantidote/getantidote.github.io/_sections/02-faster.md

 permalink: /fast
 ---

+Loading your plugins with Antidote is fast!
+It was designed with speed in mind.

-A lot of sites recommend benchmarking with this outdated method:
+A lot of sites recommend benchmarking with this simple, but outdated, method:

 ```zsh
 for i in $(seq 10); do